melissafilomeno/gh-actions-poc/README.md

 - defines reusable workflows used by [gh-actions-2-poc](https://github.com/melissafilomeno/gh-actions-2-poc)
 - features :
   - accept parameters from calling repository
+  - call GitHub API to get contents of a file from [gh-actions-3-poc](https://github.com/melissafilomeno/gh-actions-3-poc)
   - return an output (multi-line string) for another workflow
   - use outputs from another workflow
   - from the output (multi-line string)